Keeping Heart on Pine Ridge

 Levi Rickert, editor-in-chief in Entertainment.
 Discussion »

-Speaking before tribal leaders from all parts of Indian country at the White House Tribal Nations Conference, on Wednesday President Barack Obama reminded America of how the Pine Ridge Indian Reservation is one of the poorest parts of America.
+Speaking before tribal leaders from all parts of Indian country at the White House Tribal Nations Conference last December, President Barack Obama reminded America of how the Pine Ridge Indian Reservation is one of the poorest parts of America.

 "And unemployment there is rampant; high rates of disease and violence are often forcing folks to downsize their dreams,"